|

 Directions:

 Take the red strip of paper and bend the ends together.
-Should resemble and apple.
+Should

 Bend the green strip and add to the apple.
 Do not fold paper then stick